whamcloud/Online-Help/docs/Install_Guide/ig_ch_16_appC_backup_recovery.md

 ### Restoring a Server from Backup

-The following process restores a server managed by Intel® EE for Lustre\* software to production state.
+The following process restores a server managed by Manager for Lustre\* software to production state.
 This is done using backup resources created as described in the previous sections.
 This process is for a single server, but can be repeated for each storage server in a